Hardiness zones:

 Soil: Regular

-Pruning: Typically this plant high a high pruning requirement ranging from frequent heading back to shearing.
-This is all because most people have a low tolerance for 'wild' and out-of-control' plants in managed urban settings.
+Pruning: Typically this plant has a high pruning requirement ranging from frequent heading back to shearing.
+This is all because most people have a low tolerance for 'wild' and 'out-of-control' plants in managed urban settings.

 Propagation: Softwood cuttings, grafting.